ancheng98/SGLD-Critical-Review/README.md

 The purpose of the project is to select a theoretical machine learning paper to critically review.

 ## Abstract
-In the paper, we start with a brief history of Stochastic Gradient Langevin Dynamics (SGLD) along with a description of the algorithm.
+In this report, we discuss a paper by Teh et al. on the theoretical properties of the Stochastic Gradient Langevin Dynamics (SGLD) algorithm [1], which was first proposed by Welling and Teh [2].
+We start with a brief history of SGLD along with a description of the algorithm.
 Then, the relevant prerequisites are introduced.
-Next, we present the theorem stating its diffusion limit and its proof, fillling in details when necessary and adding our own remarks.
-Finally, we summarize our opinions and briefly discuss certain followup works on SGLD.
+Next, we present the theorem stating its diffusion limit and its proof, filling in details when necessary and adding our own remarks.
+Finally, we summarize our opinions and briey discuss certain followup works on SGLD.